GreenPiecebyVega/Server/README.md

 We are using letter_opening gem, we can preview e-mail beside sending them
 Visible at 'tmp', 'mailers_preview'

-## Todo
-- Adicionar bloqueio de personagem has_one
-- Adicionar bloqueio de conta has_one

 ## GP Conventional Docs :recycle:
 1. **Ruby**
   [Official Style Guide](https://rubystyle.guide/)